goodlinks/goodlinks.io/index.md

 ---

-Hey there!

-I'm Kalen.
-I built and run a SaaS app that does email marketing automation for online stores, called <a href="https://magemail.co" target="_blank">MageMail</a>.
+Hey...Kalen here!

 I'm glad that you stopped by and I'm really excited to let you know about this new project!

+I run a SaaS app that does email marketing automation for online stores, called <a href="https://magemail.co" target="_blank">MageMail</a>.
+I'm working on a new offering to serve another core marketing need for online stores, which is content marketing.

+---

 **GoodLinks is an eCommerce content marketing outreach service, with a mission of creating high-paying jobs for inner-city youth.**